Cluedo (Australian game show): Main cast

 Conversely, Sunday Times described the parts as "bread-and-butter work" and noted the cast were playing cliches; The Sydney Morning Herald agreed that the main cast "lend considerable panache to the essential archness of their roles".
 The Age suggested that both the Australian and British versions encouraged the cast to play their roles "over the top", and admitted they were a "jolly collection of actors providing fine ham" who "act their heads off and provide innocent amusement for the rest of us".
 Scarlett actress Koo Stark described the series as "great fun—over the top, instant emotion".
 Liverpool Echo thought British series four actors played their roles with "amateur dramatic gusto" and could start "new careers in children's television".
 David McCallum, who played Professor Plum in the British version noted, "this is not the Royal Shakespeare Company but it still requires technique.
 It's not overacting and it's not underacting.
 It's just slightly over the top".
 Farmer thought the show was a "vehicle for caricature", pointing to a rock musician character who bites the heads of chickens.
 Sandwell Evening Mail questioned why "such fine actresses...chose to get involved in such a corny show".
-Sunday Life noted in the British premiere the show's "starry cast" played their roles straight and "boring", with only only Beacham "elegantly overplay[ing]" her tongue-in-cheek performance.
+Sunday Life noted in the British premiere the show's "starry cast" played their roles straight and "boring", with only Beacham "elegantly overplay[ing]" her tongue-in-cheek performance.